Ubuntu used to have Unity desktop in its default edition but it switched to GNOME desktop since version 17.10 release.

 It’s possible that you installed the default Ubuntu with GNOME desktop.
 If you want to use KDE, you don’t necessarily need to remove the present Ubuntu and install Kubuntu from scratch.
 You can install KDE desktop in your current Ubuntu system and switch between the available desktop environments.

-KDE vs KDE Plasma
+KDE vs KDE Plasma: What's the difference?

 You may come across two terms: KDE and KDE Plasma.
 This may confuse you because most of the time, both refers to the same thing: a desktop environment.
 So, what’s the deal here?
 Let me explain it to you.